‘The Young And The Restless’ Spoilers: Chelsea’s Blindsided, Nick’s Worried, Billy’s Back, And Ravi’s Dejected

 At this point, it is looking as if Chloe did tamper with the propane tank that caused the cabin explosion and that Adam did die in the fire after all.
 If this is the case, it does change the story a bit, it would seem, from how things played out originally.
 Did Chloe really kill Adam and keep his ring as a souvenir or could there be additional twists on the way?

 Soap Central details Young and Restless spoilers revealing that as the week continues, Nick will get a shocker from Victor and Kevin will be left blindsided as this all plays out, despite the drama related to Adam’s death that is now causing a lot of chaos for her.
 Viewers will see more regarding Victoria, Billy, Cane, and Juliet, and it sounds as if viewers shouldn’t count Chloe out quite yet.
-The Young and the Restless spoilers tease that there are plenty of juicy moments still on the way and fans can’t wait to see where things head next.
+Young and the Restless spoilers tease that there are plenty of juicy moments still on the way and fans can’t wait to see where things head next.

-[Featured image by Earl Gibson III/Getty Images]
+[Featured Image by Earl Gibson III/Getty Images]